AhmedEH28/AI-based-parking-management-system/README.md

 # AI-based Parking Management System

-This project is an advanced, AI-powered parking management system that uses a custom-trained YOLO model to detect cars in parking slots from a top-down video feed.
+This project is an AI-powered parking management system that uses a custom-trained YOLO model to detect cars in parking slots from a top-down video feed.
 It provides real-time occupancy statistics and visualizes both detected vehicles and parking slot statuses on the video output.

 ## Features
 - Detects cars in parking slots using a custom YOLO model